gbarr/Mesoderm/README.md

-# MooseX::DBIC::Scaffold
+# Mesoderm

 Generate DBIx::Class classes using Moose

-MooseX::DBIC::Scaffold creates a scaffold of code for [DBIx::Class](http://search.cpan.org/perldoc?DBIx::Class) using a schema object from [SQL::Translator](http://github.com/arcanez/SQL-Translator).
+Mesoderm creates a scaffold of code for [DBIx::Class](http://search.cpan.org/perldoc?DBIx::Class) using a schema object from [SQL::Translator](http://github.com/arcanez/SQL-Translator).

 Currently the version of SQL::Translator required is not available on CPAN and must be fetched directly from github http://github.com/arcanez/SQL-Translator

 There are many other scaffold generators around.
-MooseX::DBIC::Scaffold attempts to bring some of the best features from those along with some new features.
+Mesoderm attempts to bring some of the best features from those along with some new features.

 ## Features